actyralf/capstone-template-ffm-web-22-1/README.md

 [`pages/api/octopodes.js`](/pages/api/octopodes.js) and some demo data in the [`/_data`](/_data) folder.
 Additionally there is a mongoose model for the demo data in [`/pages/api/_db/models`](/pages/api/_db/models).
-This is just for demonstration purposes - create your own data and models following this scheme.
+This is just for demonstration purposes - create your own data and models following this pattern.

 ## Storybook

 We created a demo component [`/components/OctopusCard.js`](/components/OctopusCard.js) and corresponding stories.
-Create your own stories following this scheme.
+Create your own stories following this pattern.

 ## ESLint